quii/learn-go-with-tests/io.md

 }
 ```

 Work through the other compilation problems using this helper.
-Finally you should have a failing test
+Finally, you should have a failing test

 ```
 === RUN   TestRecordingWinsAndRetrievingThem